Feeding estimate: breed, weight & stage

 Should I feed a puppy the same as an adult?

-Does spaying or neutering change calorie needs?
+Does spaying or neutering change the estimate?

-What is body condition score in feeding?
+What do the body condition score buttons do?

 Sources & citations